 --url https://api.example.com/health \

-If you don’t specify regions, the monitor runs from all available regions.
+If you don’t specify regions, the monitor runs from us-east (or your organization’s default region set, if one is configured).

 Multi-region strategy